-- Known contra-indication to short-term corticosteroid. - Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparision for COVID-19 (Randomisation part E). - Patients in the UK with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I). - Patients eligible for the Paxlovid comparison (Randomisation part L) will be excluded by the randomisation system from the high-dose dexamethasone comparison for COVID-19 (Randomisation part E) in view of the potential interaction between Paxlovid and dexamethasone. - Current use of Paxlovid, ritonavir or other potent CYP3A inhibitors.
+- Known contra-indication to short-term corticosteroid. - Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparison for COVID-19 (Randomisation part E). - Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I). - Current use of Paxlovid, ritonavir or other potent CYP3A inhibitors.